brandonlhill/Glimpse/README.md

 ### Data_API.py
-The Data_API is where the Glimpse Server Script (GSS) pushes server data data for backend processing and storage.
-Note that all data is encrpted using priviate certs and the payload of the data requires a API_KEY for the server to process the data.
-The API_Key is defined by the Glimpse admin during configuration into the GSS and into the Data_API config.
+The Data_API is where the Glimpse Server Script (GSS) pushes server data for backend processing and storage.
+This API enforces HTTPS and for every request to contain a API_KEY for security purposes.
+The API_Key is defined by the Glimpse admin during the configuration steps (api_key in the config.ini file)

 #### Data_API Request Reference
 ```http